tum-esm/airquality_station/device_data/README.md

 # Data storage
-This folder holds a sqlite database, where all the data is stored.

-### Build database
+In this folder the local database sqlite 3 database is located. </br>
+PLEASE DON'T PUSH DATA TO GITHUB

+## How to initialize the database
-Use the db_init script to build the database in this folder.
+Use the `db_init.py` script to build the database in this folder.
-DB Browser for SQLite is my recommended tool to investigate the content of the database.
+DB Browser for SQLite is a tool recommended to investigate database contents.